-The secretary of state shall ensure that political committee and political party treasurers need only a commonly used internet web browser to properly submit the campaign finance disclosure statements required under § 12-27-22, the timely contribution disclosure statements required under § 12-27-22.1, and any other campaign finance information required to be filed by electronic transmission by this chapter.
+The secretary of state shall ensure that political committee and political party treasurers need only a commonly used internet web browser to properly submit the campaign finance disclosure statements required pursuant to § 12-27-22, the timely contribution disclosure statements required pursuant to section 23 of this Act, and any other campaign finance information required to be filed by electronic transmission by this chapter.
 The secretary of state shall develop a secure method for electronically signing statements.
 The methods provided to treasurers by the secretary of state to file by electronic transmission shall when feasible facilitate bulk itemized data submission using a standardized format prescribed by the secretary of state.
-The secretary of state shall provide training materials for filing required statements by electronic transmission including but not limited to video tutorials that may be downloaded or viewed free of charge through a website interface.
+The secretary of state shall provide training materials for filing required statements by electronic transmission.

-The secretary of state shall have the authority to grant brief extensions with no penalty for filing by electronic transmission in the event of prolonged circumstances outside the control of the secretary of state or a treasurer that make electronic filing unfeasible.
+The secretary of state may grant brief extensions with no penalty for filing by electronic transmission in the event of prolonged circumstances outside the control of the secretary of state or a treasurer that make electronic filing unfeasible.

-Section 29.
-That Chapter 12-27 be amended by adding thereto a new section to read as follows:
+Section 30.
+That chapter 12-27 be amended by adding thereto a NEW SECTION to read as follows: